 Yakuza participating in a Japanese Festival

-The history of Japan contributes to security
+The history of Japan contributes to safety

 What makes Japan such a safe country?